apollo

 Diet & Lifestyle Advise

-• Choose foods that are high in nutrients, such as fruits, vegetables, and whole grains.
+• Choose nutrient-rich foods, such as fruits, vegetables, and whole grains.

-• Replace fatty protein sources with lean alternatives and consume small amounts of healthy fat sources for optimum health.
+• Replace fatty protein sources with lean alternatives and consume small amounts of healthy fat for optimal health.

-• Instead of saturated and trans fats, use monounsaturated and polyunsaturated fats (fish, nuts, and vegetable oils).
+• Instead of saturated and trans fats, use monounsaturated and polyunsaturated fats (such as fish, nuts, and vegetable oils).

-• Choose/prepare foods and beverages with fewer added sugars/caloric sweeteners.
+• Choose/prepare foods and beverages with fewer added sugars or caloric sweeteners.

 • Limit your daily salt intake to no more than 2,300 mg.